River North Art District

 First Friday: 6–10pm

 This one-block district is small in size, but it’s home to some of the biggest names in Denver’s art scene.
-Zip 37 is one of the oldest artist-run galleries in the city, and neighboring Pirate: Contemporary Art has been a Denver art institution for more than 30 years.
+Zip 37 is one of the oldest artist-run galleries in the city, and neighboring Pirate: Contemporary Art has been a Denver art institution for nearly 40 years.
 For more contemporary art, visit NEXT Gallery, one of Denver’s newest co-op galleries.
 If bling is your thing, you’ll love The Clear Creek Academy of Jewelry and Metal Arts, where you can watch silver and goldsmithing demos.
 After the art walk, enjoy live local theater at The Bug; or grab a cold one at Factotum Brewhouse, which offers local homebrewers a space to share their craft.